textpattern/textpattern.github.io/faqs/problems-uploading-images-or-files.md

 1. On the *admin > diagnostics* page, make a note of the _Textpattern path_ setting.
 Typically it looks something like @/home/foo/public_html/textpattern@.

-1. On your web server, using an FTP client, shell access or a file manager provided by your hosting company, find the @tmp@ folder located inside the _Textpattern path_ directory.
+1. On your web server, using an FTP client, shell access or a file manager provided by your hosting provider, find the @tmp@ folder located inside the _Textpattern path_ directory.

 2. Change the permissions on this @tmp@ folder to make it writable by the web server process.
-Your hosting company may provide specific instructions on this.
+Your hosting provider may provide specific instructions on this.
 On a Unix server, you may have to make the directory "world writable" by setting its permissions to @777@, but before you do this, always consult your webhost, because @777@ permissions are a serious security risk on shared webhosts and frowned upon in other hosting setups, so it's safer to first try @700@ or (if that fails) @711@ or @755@ permissions.

 3. On the *admin > preferences > advanced* page, change the _Temp folder_ setting to the full path to this _tmp_ folder.
 If your _Textpattern path_ is @/home/foo/public_html/textpattern@, that means your _Temp folder_ setting should be @/home/foo/public_html/textpattern/tmp@.